cloud-gov/billing/README.md

 ## Design Notes

+### Collecting data

-- Usage data is always persisted to the database, even if partial.
+Usage data is always persisted to the database, even if partial.
 The schema is informed by this need.
 For example, when we take a measurement for a `resource` but do not have a corresponding `resource_kind` in the database, we create an empty `resource_kind` record and will later ask the billing team to fill in the details.
 Our goal is to never lose usage data.

 ### Time